CielAl/torch-staintools/README.md

 # Torch StainTools for Stain Normalization and Augmentation of Histopathological Images

+## Documentation
+Detail documentation regarding the code base can be found in the [GitPages](https://cielal.github.io/torch-staintools/).

 ## Description
 * Stain Normalization (Reinhard, Macenko, and Vahadane) for pytorch.
 Input tensors (fit and transform) must be in shape of `NxCxHxW`, with value scaled to [0, 1] in format of torch.float32.
 * Stain Augmentation using Macenko and Vahadane as stain extraction.